c1570/c64-dead-test/README.md

 5. after that, the text screen will be shown, running more tests in an infinite loop
    - during the RAM test, screen output will be (mostly) random text (VIC-II screen mem set to $0000, charset to cartridge ROM $F800; otherwise screen mem $0400 and charset RAM $0800)
    - sound will play about 40 seconds after initial power on
+   - **during sound check, remove the GAME jumper** from the cartridge to have it run additional checks (see "RAM mode" below)
    - each loop of step 5 takes about 40 seconds
    - during the RAM test, in case the "ram test is running, screen will be restored in a few seconds" message/charset is garbled, the VIC-II cannot access ROM properly (check U26 and surrounding PCB traces or PLA)
    - `ADRFAIL` in the RAM test indicates addressing problems similar to failing in step 4